New recipes and updates

 2. Beat the butter with the sugar with handheld mixer or in a standing mixer until fluffy.
 Add the eggs one by one and beat well after each addition.
 Beat in the vanilla extract.

-3. Stir the flour together with the nutmeg, baking powder, baking soda and salt.
+3. Stir the flour together with the nutmeg, baking powder, bicarbonate of soda and salt.
 Add half to the mix and beat in on low speed until well combined.

 4. Pour in the buttermilk in a steady stream while beating continuously.
 Add the rest of the flour mixture and beat to combine.